24-Hour Rehab: How to Get into Detox Now

 Step 2: Find and Contact a 24-Hour Detox Center Near Me

 If you are worried about your substance use and want to enter treatment, talk to your doctor.
 They can give you a special screening called SBIRT (Screening, Brief Intervention, and Referral to Treatment).
 This tool helps your doctor assess your substance use, suggest the right level of care, and refer you to treatment.1

 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a national helpline and treatment finder.
 This site lets you search for treatment centers based on location.
 You can also narrow your search by the specific populations a center serves, such as teens, veterans, seniors, or those who are houseless.
 Your community may have special services for these populations as well.

-You can also call 1-888-509-8965 Who Answers? to talk with one of our admissions navigators.
+You can also call to talk with one of our admissions navigators.
 They can help you find a local detox center that meets your needs and can accept you as soon as possible.
 They can also answer any questions you may have.
 Your call is free and completely private.